Square Root Calculator

 1. Enter Your Number

-Type any positive number into the input field.
-You can enter integers (like 16) or decimal numbers (like 2.25).
+Type any positive number in the input field.
+You can enter integers (like 16) or decimals (like 2.25).
 The calculator will automatically calculate the square root.

-Click the copy button to copy the result to your clipboard, or use keyboard shortcuts for quick copying to use in other applications.
+Click the copy button to copy results to clipboard, or use keyboard shortcuts to quickly copy to other applications.

 4. Try Different Numbers